Acyclic reorientation lattices and their lattice quotients: Quotients of acyclic reorientation lattices

-\para{Two problems on Cambrian congruences} Before studying coherent congruences in general, let us already observe that the Tamari and Cambrian lattices do not always behave as in the classical situation of the weak order.
-This is illustrated in particular by the following two problems, verified by computer experiments on all skeletal directed acyclic graphs up to $6$ vertices.
-The first problem is a specific case of \cref{pb:regularCoverGraph,pb:partialReorientationsAcyclic}.
+\para{Three problems on Cambrian congruences} Before studying coherent congruences in general, let us already observe that the Tamari and Cambrian lattices do not always behave as in the classical situation of the weak order.
+This is illustrated in particular by the following three problems, verified by computer experiments on all skeletal directed acyclic graphs up to $6$ vertices.
+The first two problems are specific cases of \cref{pb:regularCoverGraph,pb:partialReorientationsAcyclic}.